The properties of the $S$-wave $D_s\bar{D}_s$ bound state: Introduction

-This structure is just above the $D_s^+D_s^-$ threshold and is an excellent candidate for a $D_s^+D_s^-$ hadronic molecule.
-The LHCb Collaboration also reported a scalar state in the $D^+D^-$ mass distribution of the $B^+\rightarrow D^+D^-K^+$ decay \cite{LHCb:2020bls,LHCb:2020pxc} in 2020, $X_0(3930)$, with the mass and width as
+This structure lies just above the $D_s^+D_s^-$ threshold and represents an excellent candidate for a $D_s^+D_s^-$ hadronic molecule.
+The LHCb Collaboration also reported a scalar state, $X_0(3930)$, in the $D^+D^-$ mass distribution of the $B^+\rightarrow D^+D^-K^+$ decay \cite{LHCb:2020bls,LHCb:2020pxc} in 2020, with a mass and width of